MIXRTs: Toward Interpretable Multi-Agent Reinforcement Learning via Mixing Recurrent Soft Decision Trees: Interpretability

-After obtaining learned RTCs, we evaluated the feature importance of agents on different maps with Eq.~\ref{Eq14}.
-Fig.~\ref{fig8} presents the importance of health attributes and the weight of each agent for one episode.
-For the 2s3z scenario, we can find that Stalkers and Zealots each have similar feature importance at different steps, which could be sourced from the fact that they all focus on their health and play an equally important role in the battle.
-Notably, the Zealot $0$ obtains a higher magnitude of the weight with a more intense the color in the heatmap at the $17$ step since it may be attacked, resulting in a decrease in health value.
-Besides, when the health value of the Zealot $2$ is $0$, we also find it achieves strongly negative weights with blue shades, where the agent does not play an active role in battle since it is killed.
-Similar interesting findings exist in MMM2, where Medivac with agent-id $9$ owns higher weights than the other agents during the early learning stage because Medivac is vital in combat to communicate the health of each agent.
-By analyzing the feature importance for each agent, we receive meaningful implicit knowledge of the tasks, which can facilitate human understanding of why particular feature importance leads to a certain action distribution.
-More details based on different features and analysis of stability are provided in Appendix~\ref{fi}.
+For the 8m scenario, it is essential to achieve a victory that the agents avoid being killed and pay more attention to firepower for killing the enemies.
+From Fig.~\ref{figs3a}, we observe that allies agents have similar feature importance on the same attributes.
+It is worth noting that when an enemy is killed in combat, both the importance of the distance to this enemy and its relative Y will decrease.
+This indicates that RTCs can capture the skills for accomplishing tasks and generating coping actions in response to environmental changes.
+In addition, as shown in Fig.~\ref{figs3b}, we can find that each agent has almost equal attention weights, indicating that each allied Marine plays a similar role in the homogeneous scenario, and MIXRTs almost equally divides $Q_{tot}$ for each agent.
+MIXRTs perform well with the refined mixing trees since they adjust the weights of $Q_i$ with a minor difference.
+For the 2s3z scenario, we observe that Stalkers and Zealots have similar feature importance at different steps, which might be sourced from the fact that they all focus on their health and play an equally important role in the battle.
+Furthermore, when the health value of the Zealot $2$ drops to $0$, we find that it exhibits strongly negative importance with blue shades as shown in Fig.~\ref{figs3d}, where the agent does not play an active role in battle since it is killed.
+Interestingly, on the 2s3z scenario, there is a significant shift in the weight assignments among the agents.
+Following the elimination of Zealot $2$ during the battle and its subsequent replacement by Zealot $0$, we observe a marked increase in the importance of the distance and health features.
+Moreover, we observe that different types of soldiers have different sensitivity to features.
+For example, Medivac (agent $9$ in Fig.~\ref{figs3f}) receives more attention during the early stages of the battle, which may be attributed to its unique role as a support unit in combat.
+In summary, by analyzing the feature's importance, we receive meaningful implicit knowledge about the tasks, which can facilitate human understanding of why a particular feature's importance leads to a specific action.